jann-basso/OOP-webShop/README.md

 ## Goal
 Implement back-end with PHP in OOP (front-end already given).

+Important: MVC not totally correct - there are still left overs of procedural PHP in the views.
+Tried to use the least I could while studying the best way to do a better MCV model for future projects.

+(still not finished)

 ### Must-have features

 - All the features of the home page must work

-  - Register & sign in/out
+  - [x] Register & sign in/out

-  - Client account
+  - [x] Client account (login & security)

-  - Research bar
+  - [] Research bar

-  - Newsletter (only add the email address to the database)
+  - [x] Newsletter (only add the email address to the database)

-  - The shopping cart must work (add / remove / calculate / order)
+  - [] The shopping cart must work (add / remove / calculate / order) (started it)

 ### Nice-to-have features

-- All img should be displayed dynamically
+- [x] All img should be displayed dynamically (not all, but the products ones yes)
-- The shop filters are working (sidebar shop)
+- [] The shop filters are working (sidebar shop)
-- Wishlist
+- [] Wishlist
-- Contact Us
+- [] Contact Us

 ## Evaluation criterias